 - Road rash burns, which can be severe and lead to infection

 The majority of the injuries listed above are catastrophic.
-Even an injury that doesn’t seem as serious, such as whiplash can lead to chronic pain and long term headaches.
+Even an injury that doesn’t seem as serious, such as whiplash can lead to chronic pain and long-term headaches.
 Any motorcycle rider who’s been involved in an accident should seek immediate medical attention, even if they think they’re just shaken up.
 The sudden burst of adrenaline after an accident could mask a serious injury or there may be internal injuries that aren’t immediately noticeable.

 What can I do to lower my chances of being injured in a motorcycle accident?

 The best thing you can do to lower your chances of being seriously injured in a motorcycle accident in Long Beach is to wear a helmet.
-Not only is it the law in California, it could very well save your life.
+Not only is it the law in California, but it could also very well save your life.

 You can also take a motorcycle safety course.
 CHP offers California Motorcyclist Safety Programs.
 One is a 15-hour course that is mandatory for riders under 21 although those over 21 are also welcome to take part.
 In addition, there is an extended course for those seeking additional training.
 Not only can these courses help you stay safe, they usually give you a break on your motorcycle insurance to boot.